Strategy

 Sanitation

 The IFS Foundation looks to ensure the provision of sanitation facilities for the community and for families without.
+This includes schools to help girls continue education beyond puberty, and healthcare facilities to promote hygiene standards.
 These actions support SDG 6 - Clean water and Sanitation.

 Why Sri Lanka

 The IFS Foundation was created to give back to Sri Lankan communities as a result of the historic relationship between IFS and Sri Lanka.
-IFS has maintained operations in Sri Lanka since 1997 and the establishment of the IFS Foundation was an opportunity to say thank you and give back to the communities that have IFS served so well.
+IFS has maintained operations in Sri Lanka since 1997 and the establishment of the IFS Foundation was an opportunity to say thank you and give back to the communities, while strengthening its social license to operate.

-Initially, the IFS Foundation is focusing work in Welusumanapura.
-Welusumanapura is a group of villages located in the North West region of Sri Lanka, North of Colombo.
-The villages have a population of around 3,500 people living in over 700 homes.
+Initially, the IFS Foundation focused work in Welusumanapura, a group of villages located in the North-West region of Sri Lanka.
+The villages have a combined population of around 2,500 people living in over 700 homes.
 Families here earn a living mostly through subsistence farming and manual labor.
 21% of the population’s per capita income falls below the national poverty line.
-Access to basic needs such as food, water and sanitation facilities is limited for some families.
+Access to basic needs such as food, water and sanitation facilities is limited for many families.

 IFS Foundation Partners